scottyschup/ruby-curriculum/language-basics/data-structures/object.md

 1/2.
 But Ruby doesn't know this without you telling it.
-Instead, it will do the only thing it knows how; it will ask whether the two `Fraction` objects are the same *object*, which is not true: they're two different objects with represent the same fractional value.
+Instead, it will do the only thing it knows how; it will ask whether the two `Fraction` objects are the same *object*, which is not true: they're two different objects which represent the same fractional value.

 We can rebuild him... we have the technology: